Followup Article: Solving the Earthship Enigma

 diagram from A Shelter Sketchbook by John S Taylor

 - Many people like to think that earthships are "natural."
 That is simply not accurate.
 They are beautiful, organically shaped objects that embrace recycling in a way that can help keep things out of the landfill - which is GREAT in principal.
-However, the earthship design model is also very heavy in the use of concrete, which contributes 5% of the world's greenhouse gases and removes oxygen from the air you breathe - this can be a real issue if you have breathing issues or allergies, as you will be competing with your HOME for oxygen.
+However, more than half of the volume of materials used in the build is concrete, which contributes 10% of the world's greenhouse gases and removes oxygen from the air you breathe - this can be a real issue if you have breathing issues or allergies, as you will be competing with your HOME for oxygen.

-- Despite the legends that the earthships are ultra-affordable for people who want to build their own homes and save money, there is actually no cost savings in designing and building an earthship over a conventional home, unless you can perform 100% of the work and obtain all the products yourself, and even if you can accomplish that, $150 per square foot will get you a bare-bones house.
-This costs goes up depending on how craftsmanship-challenged you may be.
-It also may take you up to 2 years to build your own earthship, as is standard in Taos.
+- Despite the legends that the earthships are ultra-affordable for people who want to build their own homes and save money, there is actually no cost savings in designing and building an earthship over a conventional home, unless you can perform 100% of the work and obtain all the products yourself, and even if you can accomplish that, in the US, $150 per square foot will get you a bare-bones earthship that has all the same features of a "real" one.
+(You can do it for less, but it won't actually work like an earthship.
+Even a real earthship doesn't work.
+But it has a higher baseline of performance than most modified designs built for less.)
+This cost goes up depending on how craftsmanship-challenged you may be.
+It costs $225 per square foot to have Earthship Biotecture build your earthship.
+It also may take you up to 2 years to build your own earthship.
 In comparison, you can design and have built a home of "sustainable" construction in a few months, with NO effort, for the same amount of money.
 However, the sustainable they sell you, will be (only) slightly less sustainable than an earthship.
 The earthship that everyone wants to point to to say "hey look, these CAN work" is the Phoenix.
 It's gorgeous!
-And you too can have it for a mere $500,000.
+And you too can have it for a mere ... wait for it... $1,500,000!!!
 But you probably won't be able to insure it or get a mortgage, so please have cash on hand.

-- If you have questions, calling EB/MR to find out how to fix your house is going to cost you $150 for a HALF HOUR. ouch.
+- If you have questions, calling EB/MR to find out how to fix your house will cost you $150 for a HALF HOUR. ouch.

 - Once the earthship settles, the breakdown of the rubber tires, which by nature was already in process, now happens in an enclosed environment.
 Which means, the gas expelled by the tires as they disintegrate collects in the walls, and then has the potential to release toxic vapors that you can't smell but could make the inhabitants sick.
 "They" will tell you that the walls are encased, and that by adding vents, that off-gassing is not a concern, which is only true as long as you replaster every surface EVERY YEAR and don't allow cracks anywhere on the tire wall, and as long as the gas doesn't find its way into any invisible pockets (which are unavoidable) that happen to NOT be near a vent.
 If the gas builds up in a closed system... well, think of a balloon... if you blow it up past its surface area, it bursts.
 If you try and encase the gas, it might work, for a while... but then what?
 We don't know and we aren't sure we trust the people that profit from these designs to tell the truth about how dangerous this could be.
 (That's kindof like asking Monsanto if GMOs are bad for you.)
 Here's a link to our collected scientific research on the subject.